IcePanorama/HarvesterHarvester/.github/USAGE.md

 When one provides HH with a file path that it doesn't recognize, it defaults to extracting this unknown entity as an ISO 9660 (I9660) file system.
 Therefore, HH can also be used like a generic I9660 file system extractor.

-This functionality has been tested to work on the Harvester demo, \[TODO: add other files tested on].

 To use HH in this capacity, simply provide a path to said file system as an argument:

 ```